In the News -

-Saint Brigid School of Prayer Spring Study Series - Starts May 4th on Zoom!
+Saint Brigid School of Prayer Spring Study Series

 Click here to register joining Deacon Chris and Saint Brigid Antiracism Ministry leaders for a four week study of Open Wide Our Hearts: The Enduring Call to Love - A Pastoral Letter Against Racism.
 Developed by the Committee on Cultural Diversity in the Church of the United States Conference of Catholic Bishops (USCCB), it was approved by the full body of bishops as a formal statement of the same at its November 2018 General Meeting and has been authorized for publication.
 Download the study guide here.